 What about babies and young children?

-True 'milk sugar' (lactose) intolerance is unusual in children under 6 years old.
+True 'milk sugar' (lactose) intolerance is unusual in children under 6 years of age.
 They are more likely to have a cow's milk protein allergy .
 However, children sometimes develop a temporary lactose intolerance after a tummy bug (gastroenteritis).
 Milk may prolong the symptoms, particularly of diarrhoea.

 If the child is happy to drink other fluids, it will do them no harm to go without milk for a few days.
 However, if a child is reluctant to drink anything other than milk, it is better for them to drink milk and have diarrhoea for slightly longer.
 Otherwise, there is a risk that the child might become lacking in fluid in the body (dehydrated).